 Through an intense six-week summer program, the NY LEO Program assists minority, low income and economically or educationally disadvantaged college graduates in acquiring the fundamental and practical skills necessary to succeed in law school.
 The program is available to qualified candidates who will attend law school in New York.

-The NY LEO Program is administered by the Honorable Juanita Bing Newton, Dean of the New York State Judicial Institute.
-The Program takes place at the Judicial Institute which is located on the campus of the Elisabeth Haub School of Law at Pace University.
+The NY LEO Program is administered by the Honorable Kathie E. Davidson, Dean of the New York State Judicial Institute.
 Students live on campus and participate in the program full-time.
 Experienced law professors provide instruction in first-year law school core courses as well as in legal research, writing and analysis.
 As part of the program, students have the opportunity to visit courts in session and meet with members of the judiciary and other legal professionals.

 2023 LEO Fellow Application